CODEWITHSUCHET/CODEWITHSUCHET/README.md

 ---

-# SELECTED WORK
+## SELECTED WORK

-My GitHub contains hands-on work across **business analytics, software development, AI, data and technology experimentation**.
+My GitHub reflects hands-on work across **business analytics, software development, AI, data and technology experimentation**.

-The focus is on applying technology to understand and solve practical problems rather than technology for its own sake.
+The focus is on understanding the problem first and using the right combination of **business analysis, data, technology and AI** to approach it.

-### Areas represented across my work
+### Areas of Work

 `Business Analysis` · `Data Analysis` · `Software Development`